Sjoerd82/defender-headunit/sources/README.md

 ## Concepts

+### Sources
 An audio signal source a.k.a.
-"Source" is a provider of music.
-Examples of these are FM radio, MPD or SoundCloud.
+"Source" is a provider of music, for example: FM radio, MPD or SoundCloud.
 Every source is defined by a Source Plugin.
 Source plugins are Python classes.

 ### Subsources